 "Consistent with prior results, this study shows that forward collision systems are working.
 That is good news because an increasing number of vehicles have these features," says Matthew Moore, HLDI vice president and director of the study.
 "These features are preventing common, everyday crashes caused by inattentive drivers or drivers who don't react quickly enough to emergency situations."

-HLDI in 2011 was first to quantify City Safety's real-world benefits for XC60s with the feature in the U.S. (see "Volvo's City Safety prevents crashes at low speeds and reduces insurance costs, a new HLDI analysis shows," July 19, 2011).
+HLDI in 2011 was first to quantify City Safety's real-world benefits for XC60s with the feature in the U.S. (see "Volvo's City Safety prevents low-speed crashes and cuts insurance costs," July 19, 2011).
 The new analysis updates estimated benefits for XC60 midsize luxury SUVs and offers an initial look at insurance loss data for S60 midsize luxury cars.